44th Annual PAPSA Conference

-After the Annual PAPSA Business Meeting, the afternoon sessions began with Colleen Schultz, Division Chief of the Pennsylvania Department of Health’s Division of School Health Services, and her team.
-They provided a School Health Services Update.
-They also answered questions form attendees.
+- Colleen Schultz, Division Chief of the Pennsylvania Department of Health’s Division of School Health Services, will provide a School Health Services Update.

-The conference concluded on Friday with the acclaimed Paul Stevens Memorial Legal Seminar with attorneys Sharon Montanye, Tom Warner, and Jane Williams from the law firm of Sweet, Stevens, Katz, and Williams.
-As always, they most effectively addressed legal issues impacting special education during the morning session, followed by an afternoon session focusing on legal issues related to pupil services.
-Theses sessions were both highly informative and interactive, toughing on the latest legal concerns in areas that greatly affect the field of pupil services administration.
+- The Paul Stevens Memorial Legal Seminar with attorneys Jane Williams, Sharon Montanye, and Tom Warner from the law firm of Sweet, Stevens, Katz, and Williams, LLP.
+They will address legal issues impacting special education during the morning session, and the afternoon session will focus on legal issues related to pupil services.

-We look forward to next year’s conference on April 12-14, 2022 at The Inn at Leola Village.
-Mark your calendars!
+We look forward to seeing you on April 12-14, 2023 at The Inn at Leola Village!

 The 2023 annual conference of the National Association of Pupil Services Administrators (NAPSA) will be held on October 15-18, 2023 at the Drury Plaza Hotel Celveland Downtown.
 Further information will be posted on NAPSA’s website and will appear in the PAPSA News as well.
 Make plans to attend!